Scooter LaForge

 Scooter LaForge (born 1971) is an American artist based in New York's East Village.
 He is a painter and sculptor, and has a line of clothing for Patricia Field and has collaborated with other fashion designers.
-LaForge's work is "inspired by gay pornography, cute fluffy animals, and sometimes iconic cartoons," drawing from a number of pop culture and artistic references, ranging from Disney and Popeye to Keith Haring and Rembrandt.
+LaForge's work is "inspired by the old masters, cute fluffy animals, and sometimes iconic cartoons," drawing from a number of pop culture and artistic references, ranging from Disney and Popeye to Keith Haring and Rembrandt.

 The New York Times has described his work as "recalling the Neo-Expressionism that was popular in the '80s, the manic Neo-Surrealism of George Condo, and the comics-to-graffiti-to-canvas style of Kenny Scharf."
 Pop culture journalist Michael Musto has called him "my favorite living artist".

 Early life

-LaForge was born James Edward LaForge in 1971 in Las Cruces, New Mexico.
+LaForge was born Scooter James LaForge in 1971 in Las Cruces, New Mexico.

 Work

-LaForge earned his BFA from the University of Arizona in 1993, and began his career as a painter in San Francisco.
-He moved to New York City in 2001, where he attended the Cooper Union School of Art under a fellowship.
-His art is in the collections of the Leslie-Lohman Museum of Art and Beth Rudin DeWoody.
+LaForge earned a BFA from the University of Arizona in 1993, and began his career as a painter in San Francisco.
+He moved to New York City in 2001, attending the Cooper Union School of Art under a fellowship.
+His work is held in the collections of the Leslie-Lohman Museum of Art and collector Beth Rudin DeWoody.